 The following procedural rules applyDropped 2012-02-27: from Spring 2004 onward:

 - The student will be examined by a faculty group that excludes the advisor.
-Each group will decide the format of the exam.
-This could be:
+There are two examination formats:

-- A description of research of the student's choice.
+- A description of research of the student's choice (all students except for theory track).

-- A specific paper/topic assignment for the student.
+- A specific paper/topic assignment for the student (theory track).

 - The exam will be closed.
 The presentation should take 20 minutes; this is a general guideline that can be modified by the examination committee.